a r t i s t ’ s b o o k

 Single copy: 5″w x 7″h, 32 pages, mixed media (coloured pencil, archival inks, acrylic paint, etc.) on hand-cut paper; Japanese obonai feather end papers; card cover re-papered with cardstock, Nepalese waxed and Tibetan banded papers; re-bound with waxed linen thread.

-Since 2013, this book had been permanently housed at the Brooklyn Art Library in New York City.
-In 2022, while in transit to a new location, a substantial portion of the library’s collection was destroyed by fire.
-BinaReCodings was one of those that did not survive.
+The book was housed at the Brooklyn Art Library in New York City until 2022, when a substantial portion of the library’s collection was destroyed by fire, including BinaReCodings.

 HOME | ABOUT | BOOKS | TEXTWORKS | CONNECT